Site icon Key Core Beliefs

 MS, MA, LMFT

 Sandi holds a Master of Science degree in Psychology as well as a Master of Arts degree in Marriage and Family Therapy.
 She has completed postgraduate training and certification in EMDR, EFT, and CBT.
-Sandi is in private practice at the meadows counseling as well as an adjunct professor at Utah Valley University.
+Sandi is in private practice at The Meadows Counseling as well as an adjunct professor at Utah Valley University.
 She has had the opportunity to work with a diverse population through individual, couples, families, and group counseling.
 She is often asked to give presentations to groups on such topics as communication, trauma, and healthy relationships.
 She enjoys helping her clients and others find a new perspective by strengthening their Positive Core Beliefs through practicing the Integrated Health Model.
-The Meadows Counseling.

 Dr. James Messina